AlyRagab/kubernetes-audit-log/README.md

 # kubernetes-audit-log
-Shipping Kubernetes Audit Logs to Slack
+Shipping Kubernetes Audit Logs to Slack as Webhook backend

 Based on the official documentation says “Kubernetes Audit logs provide a security-relevant, chronological set of records documenting the sequence of actions in a cluster.”, so by collecting and analyzing them we can answer these following questions: